gianlazz/Lazztech.Cloud/GianDevNotes.md

 - Time spent in the last 3 days, 10 days & month along with the calculated quote based on an hourly consulting rate
 - Kanban completed taskes, added tasks, moved tasks for the past two weeks or something.
 I guess it could be new and completed for two weeks.
 - I'd also want a report on days that I had logged entries in the documentation and preview of the "DevNotes" work documentaion log.
+- Details about current and sprint

+Maybe the report shoult just be about the current and just completed weekly or bi-weekly sprint?

 Then a client or myself would see a report, updated from every single commit where any of the details changed.